avl/savefile/README.md

 ```

+## 0.5.0 Introspection

+Savefile now includes an introspection feature.
+See more in the docs.

 ## 0.4.0 Breaking Change

 I just realized that 'ignore' was a very bad name for a custom attribute, since this